Bouncing on a trampoline doesn’t just provide hours of entertainment for children. They also can provide effective trampoline exercise for adults.

 Do 3 sets of 10!

-Tuck jumps are a high intensity exercise which successfully build core strength; you're utilising your midsection to lift your body’s most powerful muscles.
+Tuck jumps are a high-intensity exercise that successfully builds core strength; you're utilising your midsection to lift your body’s most powerful muscles.

 Do 3 sets of 10!